Cover Image for How to Minimize Investment Risk and Maximize Reward

 This may be management that is dishonest in the sense that they intentionally hide risk factors from their investors, dishonest in the sense that they are more interested in padding their own pocketbook than growing the company, or dishonest in the sense that they cut corners and cross the line of what's legal and ethical to make their numbers look better.

-In all three cases, though, investors in the company often end up paying the price.
+In all these cases, though, investors in the company often end up paying the price.

-These three factors contribute to risk in investing more than any others, and avoiding them can greatly reduce the risk you face.
+These factors contribute to risk in investing more than any others, and avoiding them can greatly reduce the risk you face

 But what about reward in investing?
 What factors can help you increase your reward?